Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 The appraisal sets a ceiling on how much you can borrow with your VA loan.
 If the appraised value of the home is less than the sales price, you might not have the funding to cover the purchase.

 You have the option of covering the deficit in cash, but that isn’t a realistic option for many home buyers.
 If that’s your situation, you’ll have to negotiate with the seller, ask the VA to reconsider its appraisal or simply walk away from the property.
-It’s important to note that a reconsideration of value can only be granted by working with your lender and proving errors were made that impacted the valuation.
+It’s important to note that a reconsideration of value can only be granted by working with your lender and proving that the appraiser made errors that impacted the valuation.

 A low appraisal can be a tough situation to navigate, so make sure to speak with your real estate agent and lender to determine the best course of action.